History Files

 c.1762 BC

-Qattara's brief period of independence is ended when Hammurabi of Babylon occupies northern Mesopotamia.
-Aqba-Hammu remains on the throne for a time, a vassal to Hammurabi, but after the latter's death in c.1750 BC, the region slowly declines.
+Qattara's brief period of independence is ended by the occupation of northern Mesopotamia by Hammurabi of Babylon.
+Aqba-Hammu is retained on the throne for a time, a vassal to Hammurabi but, after the latter's death around 1750 BC, the region slowly declines.
 The city is apparently never again worthy of note, and its history down to the mid-Assyrian period is known only through archaeology.

 c.1350 BC

-As the power of Mitanni fails, Assyria gains control over the city.
+As the power of Mitanni fails, Assyria gains control over the city of Qattara.

 c.1200 BC